jazzsequence/wpnext-test/wp-content/plugins/mailpoet/readme.txt

 * Fixed: slow sending on sites with a lot of sent newsletters.

 = 3.8.4 - 2018-08-07 =
-* Added: activation prompt for Mailpoet Sending Service when API key is verified;
+* Added: activation prompt for MailPoet Sending Service when API key is verified;
 * Added: next scheduled tasks now display in sending queue status;
 * Added: new additional save button to the top of editor page;